Transcript: NPR's Interview With China's Ambassador To The U.S.

 President Bush's administration did talk of democratizing Iraq, and there is now an elected government, flawed though it may be.
 But there was also a very costly war.
 However, is this not a different situation, where you have millions of people who are citizens of Hong Kong saying they want the rights that they're allotted in the Basic Law — China's own law?

 Yeah, but they're challenging the Basic Law itself, are challenging China's sovereignty over Hong Kong.
 They are challenging the Basic Law itself.
-We won't have one country, two systems.
+We want to have one country, two systems.
 We still to sees both system work, but they're challenging the Hong Kong system themselves.
 That's their problem.
-Do they really want what happened [in] Iraq happening in Hong Kong?
+Do they really want what happened in Iraq happening in Hong Kong?
 That's ridiculous.

 The Reuters news service cites diplomats based in Hong Kong who believe that China has increased its troop presence in Hong Kong.
 Do you know if that is so, and if so, what is the purpose?

-No, we have PLA carrying a Hong Kong.
+No, we have PLA garrison in Hong Kong.

 People's Liberation Army, right.

-This is all provided for by the Basic Law.
+This is all provided for by the Basic Law and [we] have a separate [Garrison] Law.

 There's always an armed force there ...